Wrynst/hugo1/site/content/_index.md

 ---
-title: Clean Endings
+title: Family Values
 subtitle: Helping our friends and neighbors since 1992
 image: /img/5fd07e86-f4de-4e35-beb6-1fd5d10cc422.jpg
 blurb:
   heading: This is personal
   text: >-
     Clean house.
 Those two words invoke different feelings in all of us.
 Joy, happiness, satisfaction and pride are commonly associated with a clean home.
+    "Time to clean up!"
+The first game we learn as children.
 intro:
   heading: What we offer
   text: >-